 |SE 412||3||Formal Methods in Software Engineering|

-The minor in cyber security is designed to prepare students with the technical skills for entry into cybersecurity positions in industry or government agencies.
+The minor in cyber security is designed to prepare students with the technical skills for cyber security jobs.

-A few years after graduation, students completing the cyber security minor should be:
+After graduation, students who completed the cyber security minor should:

-- Contributing to their communities and society in the area of cyber security technology and applications and demonstrate an understanding of contemporary security issues, both technological and societal.
+- Contribute to their communities’ cyber security technology and applications, understanding contemporary security issues—both technological and societal

-- Advancing in their careers through application of their knowledge of cyber security
+- Advance in their careers through application of cyber security efforts

-- Working effectively as team members and demonstrating ethics and responsible behavior
+- Work effectively as a team, demonstrating ethical and responsible behavior

-- Applying cyber security methods and concepts to the general area of their BS degree
+- Apply cyber security methods and concepts to the area of their Bachelor’s degree

-- Continuing their professional development through life-long learning
+- Continue their professional development through life-long learning